Is Your Communication Style Making Your Team Ill?

 - John’s team members were genuinely frightened of him.
 They understood that if they did something wrong, they would hear about it.
 As one employee offered: “Everyone would hear about it—John is a yeller.”

-- After interviewing the team, I spent time observing John in action for one week.
+- After interviewing the team, we spent time observing John in action for one week.
 There’s no doubt he was (and is) a smart professional, driven to produce great results for his firm.
-Furthermore, I perceived he genuinely liked and appreciated his team members, however, those positive emotions were lost in some truly lamentable feedback habits.
+Furthermore, we perceived he genuinely liked and appreciated his team members, however, those positive emotions were lost in some truly lamentable feedback habits.

 - John was fast to criticize but offered little input on how to improve.
 Most of his interactions were monologues, not discussions, and John almost never offered any positive feedback.
 His employees often worked to avoid him, particularly if there was a problem because they did not want to invite one of his emotional tirades.